 The simple answer is yes, you can get a mortgage after an IVA.
-It may rule you out of consideration for the lowest mortgage rates, but specialist lenders might still be able to offer you some attractive rates.
+It may rule you out of consideration for the lowest mortgage rates, but specialist lenders might still be able to help.

 That said, it is not straightforward to get a mortgage after an IVA.
 If you head straight to a high street lender, you may well find your application gets declined, particularly if your IVA is still in effect.
 The main challenge is that the IVA will be visible on your credit file, and your credit report will be one of the primary focuses of a lender’s assessment of your viability for a mortgage.
 Your IVA will place you in the high risk category, and this can heavily influence a lender’s decision-making when it comes to mortgage approval.